 - Beginners Guide to Securing WordPress

 If you would rather not do it yourself, or need help getting started, please drop me a line.
-I offer clients an annual WordPress security package that takes care of all these tasks and more for them.
+I offer clients monthly support plans that take care of all these tasks and more for them.